gomorpheus/morpheus-docs/release_notes/current.rst

 |morpheus| API & CLI Improvements
 =================================
+- Azure: Added "All" region support for Azure Clouds to |morpheus| API and CLI
 - Billing: The ``billing`` API endpoint now returns ``resourcePoolId`` and ``resourcePoolName`` :superscript:`5.2.4`
 - Clouds: ``scalePriority`` is now handled properly for get, add and update requests to the ``clouds`` API :superscript:`5.2.4`
+- VDI: Added support for creating and managing VDI Pools, Apps, and Gateways through |morpheus| API and CLI

 Enhancements
 ------------